Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 Owner Number One – 2002 Ford Escape, XLT, V6

 “So, we set off on a trip, and the transmission looks a little funny (jerky) but nothing too major.
-Enjoy a nice weekend with no further Ford Escape Problems.
-We start driving home and the car starts shaking a bit here and there and gets lazier at every stop (rest areas, tolls).
+Enjoy a lovely weekend with no further Ford Escape Problems.
+We start driving home, and the car starts shaking occasionally, getting lazier at every stop (rest areas, tolls).

 The owner asked a transmission specialist to check the car, and the owner was told that the transmission was missing.
 The owner added that the Escape “…[was] no longer safe to drive, and $2,000 to rebuild”.
 With the added note ‘by the way, we rebuild transmissions exactly like this on average 3 times a week’.
 Ford seems to be speeding up production, and this is a known failure.”